-China vows support for North Korean economy amid sanctions
+North Korea’s Kim meets with China envoy amid warming ties

+BEIJING (AP) — China says its foreign minister has met with North Korean leader Kim Jong Un during a visit to Pyongyang, underscoring the vast improvement in relations between the neighbors.

+The Foreign Ministry announced the meeting in a one-line statement on its official microblog Thursday but gave no details.

-BEIJING (AP) — China says it fully backs North Korea’s efforts to develop its economy following the imposition of United Nations sanctions that have cut trade between them by around 90 percent.
+Earlier it quoted Foreign Minister Wang Yi as telling his North Korean counterpart on Wednesday that China fully backs the North’s efforts to develop its economy following the imposition of United Nations sanctions that have cut trade between them by around 90 percent.

-The Foreign Ministry quoted Minister Wang Yi as telling his North Korean counterpart during a visit to Pyongyang on Wednesday that China treasured traditional relations and applauded recent moves to reduce tensions on the Korean Peninsula, further underscoring the recent improvement in ties between the two.

-Wang said China was willing to work with Pyongyang to boost “practical economic and trade cooperation” and fully supported the North in “concentrating its strength to carry out economic construction.”
+Kim in March made his first visit to Beijing since taking power six years ago, kicking off a flurry of diplomacy followed by his meeting with South Korean President Moon Jae-in last week.
+A meeting between Kim and President Donald Trump has been proposed for this month.

 Most Read Business Stories